René Girard: Mimetic desire

 After almost a decade of teaching French literature in the United States, Girard began to develop a new way of speaking about literary texts.
 Beyond the "uniqueness" of individual works, he looked for their common structural properties, having observed that characters in great fiction evolved in a system of relationships otherwise common to the wider generality of novels.
 But there was a distinction to be made:

-So there did indeed exist "psychological laws" as Proust calls them.
+Girard saw Proust's “psychological laws” mirrored in reality.
 These laws and this system are the consequences of a fundamental reality grasped by the novelists, which Girard called mimetic desire, "the mimetic character of desire."
 This is the content of his first book, Deceit, Desire and the Novel (1961).
 We borrow our desires from others.
 Far from being autonomous, our desire for a certain object is always provoked by the desire of another person—the model—for this same object.
-This means that the relationship between the subject and the object, what Girard calls the mediator, is not direct: but unrolls within a triangular relationship of subject, model, and object.
-Through the object, one is drawn to the model.
+This means that the relationship between the subject and the object is not direct: but unrolls within a triangular relationship of subject, model, and object.
+Through the model, one is drawn to the object.